kiran-b/class-notes/_posts/talks/2012-10-16-propublica.md

 - how does it relate to other pieces of data?
 - demo: [opportunity gap](http://projects.propublica.org/schools/)
 	- distribution of educational opportunities along various lines
-		- AP classes, higher math, and higher chemistry
+	- quality/opportunity measured in AP classes, higher math, and higher chemistry
-	- helping people look for access to opprotunities

 ### Remixable
 - expose the data to people in a ton of different ways